SUSE/cap-release-notes/Notes-CaaSP.md

 These step can be performed but are not mandatory.
 You can also use already existing OpenStack objects instead (e.g. if you do not have the permission to create projects or networks).

-* Create a openstack project to run CaaSP in (e.g. caasp), add a user as admin and export the project to be used by terraform
+* Create an OpenStack project to run CaaS Platform in (e.g. caasp), add a user as admin and export the project to be used by Terraform

   ```
-  openstack project create --domain default --description "CaaSP Project" caasp
+  openstack project create --domain default --description "CaaS Platform Project" caasp
   openstack role add --project caasp --user admin admin
   export OS_PROJECT_NAME='caasp'
   ```

-* Create a Openstack network plus a subnet for caasp (e.g. caasp-net) and add a router to the extrenal (e.g. floating) network
+* Create a OpenStack network plus a subnet for caasp (e.g. caasp-net) and add a router to the external (e.g. floating) network

   ```
   openstack network create caasp-net